 Sovereignty characterizes the whole Being of God.
 He is Sovereign in all His attributes.
 He is Sovereign in the exercise of His power.
 His power is exercised as He wills, when He wills, where He wills.
 This fact is evidenced on every page of Scripture.

 When I first came to know and understand the sovereignty of God, I was relieved.
-For the longest time, I carried the burden of building a church congregation on my shoulders.
+For the longest time, I was burdened with carrying a church congregation on my shoulders.
 While God was certainly there right along beside me, I knew it was up to me to get things done.
 As a Calvinist, I no longer felt pressured to get this or that done; that if God wanted me to do something he would bring it to pass; that if God didn’t want something done there was absolutely nothing I could do.
-Now, in retrospect, I know that only way anything gets done is if I do it.
+Now, in retrospect, I know that the only way anything gets done is if I do it.
 I suspect that’s how it works for you in your life too.
 And Calvinism aside, a case can be made for taking this approach to life; that praying and “waiting” on God often become camouflage for laziness and indifference.

 During my early years as a Calvinist, I read John MacArthur’s book, The Gospel According to Jesus.
 In this book, MacArthur demolished my IFB soteriology.
 MacArthur believed: “The gospel call to faith presupposes that sinners must repent of their sin and yield to Christ’s authority.”
 IFB pastors generally believed that a person could be saved, yet not make Jesus Lord of their lives.
 The crux of the argument was whether sinners had to repent of their sins to be saved.
 Many IFB preachers believed in what Calvinists called decisional regeneration; the belief that by praying a simple prayer a sinner was saved.
 Requiring sinners to repent of their sins was, in the eyes of many IFB preachers, works salvation.
 MacArthur would not have any of that, saying that the lordship of Christ was not optional; that if a person was not willing to forsake his sin and totally follow Jesus there would be no salvation for him.
 (See One, Two, Three, Repeat After me; Salvation, Bob Gray Style.)